-Sixty credit hours (which must include at least one professional education course that deals with children, schools or education) and evidence of Human Relations training (verified through documentation of relevant work experience, successful completion of SOCI 2150 Issues of Unity and Diversity, or Human Relations coursework taken from a four-year institution) will meet the requirements to apply for local substitute teaching certification from the Nebraska Department of Education.
-Check online at www.nde.state.ne.us for more information.
+Sixty credit hours (which must include at least one professional education course that deals with children, schools or education) and evidence of Human Relations training (verified through documentation of relevant work experience, successful completion of SOCI 2150 Exploring Unity and Diversity, or Human Relations coursework taken from a four-year institution) will meet the requirements to apply for local substitute teaching certification from the Nebraska Department of Education.
+Check online at www.education.ne.gov/tcert/ for more information.